 How to Get Halal Certification that is Recognized Internationally?

-Companies generally go through application, evaluation, on-site inspection, documentation and if all goes alright, certification processes.
-And we can summarize all steps below.
+Companies generally go through the application, evaluation, on-site inspection, documentation, and certification processes.
+And we can summarize all the steps below.

 - Evaluation — the reason for the business and the need to obtain Halal Certification are provided.

 - Inspection & Auditing — on-site examination of the facility and process.